 #6 Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World by Gary Vaynerchuk

 Gary Vaynerchuk brilliantly writes a book that is both educational and entertaining.
-Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World is packed with timely information about web marketing, outstanding content and social media.
+Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World is packed with timely information about web marketing, outstanding content, and social media.

-Whether you’re an entrepreneur, small business owner or a marketer to a Fortune 500 company, this book is a must-read for you.
+Whether you’re an entrepreneur, small business owner, or a marketer to a Fortune 500 company, this book is a must-read for you.
 Trust me, once you start it you can’t put it down until the end!

-In this book, you will learn how to create shareable, relevant and attention-grabbing content that will ensure brand growth through word of mouth.
+In this book, you will learn how to create shareable, relevant, and attention-grabbing content that will ensure brand growth through word of mouth.

-Gary breaks down today’s major social media platforms with great detail.
+Gary breaks down today’s major social media platforms in great detail.
 He walks you through all the features, the demographics and what content works for each platform to make sure you understand how to best benefit from them.
 There are tons of examples for each social network, from big or small companies, complete analysis of good and not-so-good posts to learn from.

-In this book, you’ll also learn how to create outstanding content and to prepare a context for the right hook.
+In this book, you’ll also learn how to create outstanding content and prepare a context for the right hook.